-Discuss which banks you think offers the best car loan, which car could fit your daily needs, which insurance can fit in with your bank’s requirements, and how much cash should you shed for downpayment and other fees.
+Discuss which banks you think to offer the best car loan, which car could fit your daily needs, which insurance can fit in with your bank’s requirements, and how much cash you should shed for downpayment and other fees.

 - Your spouse could have overlooked some important details on car sales and loan contract details.

-- You might have some ideas which have never passed the mind of your spouse such as asking for possible package alternatives the dealer ‘forgot’ to mention or you could have the car windows tinted.
+- You might have some ideas that have never passed your spouse’s mind, such as asking for possible package alternatives the dealer ‘forgot’ to mention, or you could have the car windows tinted.

-- In case your spouse suddenly pass away, you won’t be left in the dark.
+- In case your spouse suddenly passes away, you won’t be left in the dark.